fgx/fgx.github.io/readme.md

 2013-11-18 ~ Theo

 * Still working on beta.
-Still having issues on repose that are not mine. ;-)
+Still having issues on repos that are not mine. ;-)
 * Renamed fgx.github.com to fgx.github.io
-*
+* Adding links ti this read me

 2013-04-30 ~ Theo